timescale/pgai/docs/vectorizer.md

 | grant_to         | array                                                  | -       |✖ | An array containing the role names to grant permissions to.                |
 | enqueue_existing | bool                                                   | -       |✖| Set to `true` if existing rows should be immediately queued for embedding. |

+#### Returns

+IAIN: I don't know what this function returns.

 ## Chunking configuration

-The chunking configuration functions in `pgai` serve the important purpose of defining how text data should be split into smaller, manageable pieces before being processed for embeddings.
+You use the chunking configuration functions in `pgai` to define the way text data is split into smaller, manageable pieces before being processed for embeddings.
 This is crucial because many embedding models have input size limitations, and chunking allows for processing of larger text documents while maintaining context.

+By using chunking functions, you can fine-tune how your text data is prepared for embedding, ensuring that the chunks are appropriately sized and maintain necessary context for their specific use case.
+This is particularly important for maintaining the quality and relevance of the generated embeddings, especially when dealing with long-form content or documents with specific structural elements.

-The main chunking functions provided are:
+The chunking functions are:

 - [ai.chunking_character_text_splitter](#aichunking_character_text_splitter)
 - [ai.chunking_recursive_character_text_splitter](#aichunking_recursive_character_text_splitter)

+The key difference between these functions is that `chunking_recursive_character_text_splitter` allows for a more sophisticated splitting strategy, potentially preserving more semantic meaning in the chunks.

 ### ai.chunking_character_text_splitter

 You use `ai.chunking_character_text_splitter` to:
-- Split text into chunks based on a specified separator
+- Split text into chunks based on a specified separator.
-- Control the size of chunks and amount of overlap between chunks
+- Control the chunk size and the amount of overlap between chunks.

 #### Example usage

-To split the 'body' column into chunks of 128 characters, with 10 character overlap, using '\n;' as the separator.
+To split the `body` column into chunks of 128 characters, with 10 character overlap, using '\n;' as the separator:

 ```sql
 SELECT ai.chunking_character_text_splitter('body', 128, 10, E'\n;')